allegroai/clearml-helm-charts/charts/clearml/README.md

 The **clearml-server** is the backend service infrastructure for [ClearML](https://github.com/allegroai/clearml).
 It allows multiple users to collaborate and manage their experiments.
-By default, *ClearML is set up to work with the ClearML Demo Server, which is open to anyone and resets periodically.
-In order to host your own server, you will need to install **clearml-server** and point ClearML to it.

 **clearml-server** contains the following components: